 The following research questions outline possible directions for investigation:

-Role of Law Firm Size: Does the seasonality of patent filings vary between large "BigLaw" firms and smaller law practices?
-This analysis could test the hypothesis that year-end bonus incentives, often more significant in large firms, amplify seasonal filing patterns.
+Does the seasonality of patent filings vary between large "BigLaw" firms and smaller law practices?
+This analysis could test the hypothesis that year-end bonus incentives that often prevail in large firms amplify seasonal filing patterns.

-Implications of Filing Seasonality: How do seasonal filing peaks affect patent quality or outcomes?
-By analyzing whether patents filed during peak periods differ in their likelihood of being granted or in citation counts, this study could uncover whether seasonal trends correlate with variations in application quality or strategic prioritization.
+How do seasonal filing peaks affect patent quality or outcomes?
+This thesis project asks whether patents filed during peak weeks differ in grant probability or citation performance, which would reveal whether timing affects application quality or strategic positioning.

 Suggested references: